wudiCBH/sample-of-work-for-application/Readme.md

 **The Work Going On**

-- Paper Writing: This work has been passed on to a Mphil student of the lab, the paper will be submitted as soon as possible after all the experiments have been done.
+- **Paper Writing:** This work has been passed on to a Mphil student of the lab, the paper will be submitted as soon as possible after all the experiments have been conducted.
-- Ablation Experiment and Real Experiment
+- **Ablation Experiment and Real Experiment**

 ## Project Experiences
 ---

-> I participated in some robot competitions which inspire my extensive interest on robotics.
-In majority, I am responsible for designing mechanisms.
+> I participated in some robot competitions which inspired my extensive interest on robotics.
+In most cases, I am responsible for designing mechanisms.
 >

 ### 2024 ASABE Student Robotics Competition